rtmigo/vien_py/README.md

 # Where are the virtual environments

-`vien` offers a simple rule of where to place the virtualenv.
+`vien` offers a simple rule of where to store the environments.

 |project dir|virtual environment dir|
 |-----|----|